activeldap/activeldap/doc/text/tutorial.md

 ```

 Now let's talk about the arguments of `belongs_to`.
 We use the
-following code that extends `Group` group a bit for explain:
+following code that extends `User` a bit:

 ```ruby
 class User < ActiveLdap::Base